carlossagala/amq-io/amq-standalone-producer/README.md

 One of the tasks when the example is built is generate a jar file located in the bin folder in the root directory.

-    java -jar ../bin/amq-standalone-consumer-x.x.x.jar ../etc/consumer.properties
+    java -jar ../bin/amq-standalone-producer-x.x.x.jar ../etc/consumer.properties

 ### Executing with Maven Exec plugin

     mvn exec:java

-**Note**: this way of executing will use the **consumer.properties** located in the resources folder of the project.
+**Note**: this way of executing will use the **producer.properties** located in the resources folder of the project.